 Short videos about themes and the making of books by the author

 Grit & Perseverance

 The world can be a hard place.
 Alone in a storm with only a scrap of dirt, the mountain, and sky, can a little seedling with her heart full of dreams survive?

-“Misho of the Mountain,” a dyslexia-friendly, early chapter book for ages 5-9, teaches children that the first step to saving yourself can be to save someone else.
+“Misho of the Mountain,” an illustrated, early chapter book for ages 5-9, teaches children that the first step to saving yourself can be to save someone else.

 A Story about Trees and Nature

 Humans & trees–we need each other.
 The future of our planet and the fate of our children are intertwined.
 How do we inspire reverence for nature in our children?
 We can educate about the importance of trees.
 We can warn them about deforestation.

 Or we can make it personal with a story about one special tree.
 Make it personal.
 Read “Misho of the Mountain.”
 Then go out, look up, and save a tree.

 If a Story Could Save a Child

 What if a story could save a life?
 Would you read it to a child?
 TV and movies tell children everyone must be beautiful.
 The hero always wins.
 We adults know Life happens.
 How do we prepare children to face impossible obstacles?